Anna Rossinelli

 Anna Rossinelli (born 20 April 1987 in Basel) is a Swiss singer-songwriter.
-Rossinelli sings as a part of a pop-soul trio band, which performs under her name.
+Rossinelli is part of a pop-soul trio band of her name.
+Georg Dillier and Manuel Meisel are also part of the trio.

 Music career

 Eurovision Song Contest

-On 11 December 2010, Rossinelli won the Swiss national final (Die grosse Entscheidungs Show), with the song "In Love for a While" and represented the country at the Eurovision Song Contest 2011 in Düsseldorf, Germany.

-On 10 May 2011, she joined the ESC in Düsseldorf in the first semifinal.
-She succeeded in entering the final only thanks to the jury vote.
-Switzerland ended up last there.
+On 11 December 2010, Rossinelli won the Swiss national final (Die grosse Entscheidungs Show), with the song In Love for a While and represented Switzerland at the Eurovision Song Contest 2011 in Düsseldorf, Germany.
+On 10 May 2011, she joined the first semifinal of the show.
+She entered the finale successfully thanks to the jury vote.
+Unfortunately, Switzerland ended up last that year.

 2011-present: Bon Voyage and present

-On 14 October 2011, Rossinelli released the lead single from her debut album "Joker".
+On 14 October 2011, Rossinelli released the lead single from her debut album Joker.
 It was written by Phillipa Alexander, Ellie Wyatt, Alex Ball, Vicky Nolan.
 It was produced by Fred Herrmann.
 She released her debut album Bon Voyage on 9 December 2011.

 On 6 March 2013, her next single was published.
 Let It Go is the first single from her upcoming album, Marylou which was released on 3 May 2013 and debuted at number one.

 On 7 February 2014, Rossinelli re-release her album Marylou under the new title Marylou Two with the bonus tracks Shine In The Light, Let It Go (Live), Vagabonds (Live), Reconcile and Shine In The Light (Piano Version).
-The Swiss television studio SRF used the single Shine in the Light as their official song for the broadcast of the 2014 Winter Olympics.
+The Swiss television studio SRF used the single Shine in the Light as their official song for the broadcast of the 2014 Winter Olympic.

+After the fifth album Takes Two To Tango, Anna Rossinelli released a fifth album on the 18 January 2019.
+The album had singles such as Union, Jewellery, Feel It and Hold Your Head Up, which was also the lead single of the album White Garden.
+Due to the COVID-19 pandemic, the tour accompanying this album was cancelled.

+At the end of 2022, the band announced a new album called Mother for the upcoming summer.
+On 22 February 2023, the "Mother"-Tour was announced after the release of the album in the fall of that year.